 Roller Chain Dimensions Table

-Roller Chain is a series of alternately assembled roller links and pin links in which the pins articulate inside the bushings and the rollers are free to turn on the bushings.
+Roller chain is a series of alternately assembled roller links and pin links in which the pins articulate inside the bushings and the rollers are free to turn on the bushings.
+Below you can find the ANSI standard roller chain dimensions, including pitch, roller diameter, chain width, pin diameter, and minimum tensile strength.

 Std.